TAFE SA delivers vocational training and education across South Australia. Our courses are offered in a variety of study modes.

 If you have a trade qualification and want to up-skill, you may only need to complete a few additional subjects to fast track to the next higher qualification or skill set, and your career goals.

 Note the job titles linked to the course you are interested in.
-You will need to provided evidence of your employment in the related job when you go to the TAFE campus to enrol.
+You will need to provide evidence of your employment in the related job when you go to the TAFE campus to enrol.